bryanbrunetti/exifupdater/README.md

 - Tests require `exiftool` to be installed and available in the system PATH
 - The test suite will be skipped if exiftool is not found

+## Best Practices

+1. **Always run with --dry-run first** to preview what will happen
+2. **Make backups** of your original Google Takeout files before processing
+3. **Use absolute paths** for source and destination directories
+4. **Check disk space** before processing large collections
+5. **Review the logs** for any files that couldn't be processed

+## Troubleshooting

+### Common Issues

+1. **"exiftool command not found"**: Install exiftool and ensure it's in your PATH
+2. **Permission denied**: Ensure you have write permissions to the destination directory
+3. **Files not found**: Check the filename variations - the tool handles many cases but some edge cases might exist
+4. **Symlink creation fails**: Ensure the filesystem supports symbolic links

+### Getting Help

+If you encounter issues:
+1. Run with `--dry-run` to see what the tool would do
+2. Check the detailed log output for specific error messages
+3. Verify your source directory structure matches Google Takeout format
+4. Ensure sufficient disk space and permissions